Kenn Amdahl is best known as the obscure author of “funny books on dull subjects.” Those books are described at

 I’ve been playing guitar (primarily finger-style accompaniment to Americana music) since ninth grade in the 1960s.
 Guitar became my life.
 I paid for college by giving guitar lessons (as many as 40 per week), playing gigs and doing occasional studio jobs.
 When I was young, I played quite a few songs in the Chet Atkins style, and some classical guitar pieces but haven’t practiced either style enough to maintain those chops.
 I’ve written hundreds of songs, and always hoped better musicians would perform them.
 I have no delusions of vocal competence.
 I do, however like the songs I write.

 I spent ten years in Colorado playing and singing in the acoustic group “Cottonwood.”
-We released 2 CDs, which included ten of my songs.
-Songs from both CDs were included on two “Best acoustic albums of the year” compilations; as a result, some of our songs were played on over 100 radio stations around the world.
-We have a nice pocket of fans in Adelaide, Australia, for example.
 Alas, I developed a little health condition which was not improved by driving an hour through Denver at night twice a week to practice, plus gigs on weekends.
-To reduce that stress, I resigned from the group a few years ago.
-After taking a break from music for a couple of years, I’ve been spending more time at it again recently.
+To reduce that stress, I resigned from the group in 2003, I think.
+After taking a break from music for a decade or so, I returned to it.